Building Businesses

 • Free play

-• Rest
+• Rest and outdoor activities

 Having clear rules about enrollment, discipline, and safety helps a daycare run smoothly.
 Parents should get a handbook that explains: